kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 Kiali has [experimental support for Istio multi-cluster installations]({{< relref "../Features/multi-cluster" >}}).

-Kiali has two different multi-cluster configurations.
-A unified view and a single cluster view.
-Choosing the right one for you will depend on your environment and requirements.

-Before proceeding with the setup, ensure you meet the requirements for the chosen configuration.

-### Unified

-The unified kiali configuration provides a cross-cluster view into your mesh from a single endpoint.

 ![Kiali multi-cluster](/images/documentation/configuration/multi-cluster.png)

+Before proceeding with the setup, ensure you meet the requirements.

 #### Requirements